Sean Bean: 1983–1994: Early work, Sharpe

 Bean's critical successes in Caravaggio and Lady Chatterley contributed to his emerging image as a sex symbol, but he became most closely associated with the character of Richard Sharpe, the maverick Napoleonic Wars rifleman in the ITV television series Sharpe.
 The series was based on Bernard Cornwell's novels about the Peninsular War, and the fictional experiences of a band of soldiers in the famed 95th Rifles.
 Starting with Sharpe's Rifles, the series followed the fortunes and misfortunes of Richard Sharpe as he rose from the ranks as a Sergeant, promoted to Lieutenant in Portugal, to Lieutenant Colonel by the time of the Battle of Waterloo.

 Bean was not the first actor to be chosen to play Sharpe.
 As Paul McGann was injured while playing football two days into filming, the producers initially tried to work around his injury, but it proved impossible and Bean replaced him.
 The series ran continuously from 1993 to 1997, with three episodes produced each year.
 It was filmed under challenging conditions, first in Ukraine and later in Portugal.
-After several years of rumours, more episodes were produced: Sharpe's Challenge, which aired in April 2006, and Sharpe's Peril, which aired in autumn 2008 and was later released on DVD.
+After several years of rumours, more episodes were produced: Sharpe's Challenge (2006) and Sharpe's Peril (2008).
 Both of these were released as two cinema-length 90-minute episodes per series.
 With a role as enigmatic Lord Richard Fenton in the TV miniseries Scarlett, Bean made the transition to Hollywood feature films.
 His first notable Hollywood appearance was that of an Irish republican terrorist in the 1992 film adaptation of Patriot Games.
 While filming his death scene, Harrison Ford hit him with a boat hook, giving him a permanent scar.
 Bean's rough-cut looks made him a patent choice for a villain, and his role in Patriot Games was the first of several villains that he would portray, all of whom die in gruesome ways.